-- We generalise the metric dimension of graphs to accommodate different characterisations of their vertices, such as the metric and multiset representations.
-We show that the metric dimension problem with respect to the multiset representation admits two interpretations: one that can be found in the literature [5,14] and is known as the multiset dimension, and another one that we call the outer multiset dimension.
-The latter is well-defined, whereas the multiset dimension is undefined for an infinite number of graphs [5,14].
-We also show that the outer multiset dimension finds applications on measuring the re-identification risk of users in a social graph. - We characterise several graph families for which the outer multiset dimension can be easily determined, or bounded by the metric dimension. - We prove that the problem of computing the outer multiset dimension in a graph is NP-Hard. - We provide a polynomial computational procedure to calculate the outer multiset dimension of full 2-ary trees, and a parallelisable algorithm for the general case of full $\delta$ -ary trees.
+- We generalise the metric dimension of graphs to accommodate different characterisations of their vertices, such as the metric and multiset representations (Section 2).
+We show that the metric dimension problem with respect to the multiset representation admits two interpretations: one that can be found in the literature [5, 13] and is known as the multiset dimension, and another one that we call the outer multiset dimension.
+The latter is well-defined, whereas the multiset dimension [5, 13] is undefined for an infinite number of graphs.
+We also show that the outer multiset dimension finds applications on measuring the re-identification risk of users in a social graph.
+To the best of our knowledge, the multiset dimension has no obvious practical application. - We characterise several graph families for which the outer multiset dimension can be easily determined, or bounded by the metric dimension (Section 3). - We prove that the problem of computing the outer multiset dimension in a graph is NP-Hard (Section 4). - We provide a polynomial computational procedure to calculate the outer multiset dimension of full 2-ary trees (Section 5), and a parallelisable algorithm for the general case of full δ -ary trees.